 The training resource was developed in partnership with Bridgesfm for employers and/or managers of domiciliary care workers.

-e-End of Life Care for All (e-ELCA) offers around 150 easy to use and interactive e-learning sessions on end of life care.
-They cover all aspects including assessment, advance care planning, symptom management and communication skills.
+e-ELCA offers around 150 interactive eLearning sessions on end of life care, including assessment, advanced care planning, symptom management and communication skills.

 There’s also a training needs analysis to identify what learning and development you and your workforce need.

 We can help you choose the right learning and the right provider for you.

 Our ‘Learning and development guide’ can help you select the right learning for your staff and service.

 We can also help you to find high quality learning providers.
 Skills for Care Endorsement finds and badges learning providers who we see as the best.
 Our endorsed providers deliver high quality learning and development to the social care sector.